Hakim Ziyech: Early life

 Two of his brothers enrolled in the academies of PEC Zwolle and Heerenveen in the 1990s.
 As for Ziyech, aged seven, he asked his father to enroll him at a football club in order to practice his favorite sport.
 In 2001, he started playing football for his hometown club, Reaal Dronten.
 At Reaal Dronten, he met Aziz Doufikar who was part of the club staff, and the first Moroccan national to make an appearance in the Eredivisie.
 According to Ziyech, Doufikar would go on to become a great source of motivation to embark on a football career.
 In his neighborhood, Ziyech often went to the local youth center De Meerpaal to meet his friends and Doufikar, who was also an educator at the center.
 During this time, Ziyech has told that football was a dominant part of his life: "I went to school half an hour earlier every day with the ball in my hand.
 During lunch break, I played football.
 Once at home, I drank, I ate and I went outside again to play football... whenever I nutmegged a big kid, the whole neighbourhood would start screaming.
 In my life, I have fortunately made the right choices.
 I had to sort through a lot of my friends who were going adrift.
 In the end, my real training took place in the neighbourhood".
 Uninterested in school, Ziyech only devoted himself to football and the streets.

 On 23 December 2003, only ten years old, he suffered a great personal trauma, witnessing the death of his father, with whom he had a close relationship.
 His father, Mohamed Ziyech had suffered from a neuromuscular disease for several months.
 This event pushed him into youth crime.
-He thus grew up with his mother, who was forced to educate her eight children using family allowances and unemployment benefits in order to provide for the needs of the eight children.
+He thus grew up with his mother, who was forced to raise her eight children using family allowances and unemployment benefits.
 Ziyech would see two of his brothers return to prison for burglary.
-They were therefore dismissed from their respective clubs and decided to retire from football at an early age.
+They were subsequently dismissed from their respective clubs and would retire from football at an early age.
 One of the two brothers, Faouzi Ziyech has since stated: "Our last hope in the family was Hakim.
 Fortunately, he was able to quickly realise what was wrong, having four brothers who went down the wrong path".